GemHunt/caffe/examples/cpp_classification/readme.md

 * Work on the class interface (Make more of the functions private.)
 * Add a parameter for top results.
 (5 is hardcoded right now)
 * The readme needs to be updated.
+* lmdb option only reads encoded images.
+It should read uncoded images without erroring.

 My Personal Learning:
 * I want to nitpick the C++ code before and after.